About

 Catalogues and Books

-Vol. 5 of the book series “101 Contemporary Artists and More”, published in spring 2024 by Collect Art, Tbilisi, Georgia, will include a feature about my work cycle “PortLand”, alongside stories about 100 other artists from around the world.
-Pre-ordering of the book will start soon.
-Stay tuned.
+Vol. 5 of the book series “101 Contemporary Artists and More”, published in spring 2024 by Collect Art, Tbilisi, Georgia, contains a feature about my work cycle “PortLand”, alongside stories about 100 other artists from around the world.

 The 100-page catalog accompanying the exhibition "Totentanz" at St. Jakobi Cultural Church contains reproductions of all works in the cycle as well as texts by Alexander Badrow, Gabriela Ivan, Frank Lassak, Luisa Rittershaus, Dirk Schleinert, Gerd Franz Triebenecker and Jörg-Peter Vögele.
 It is published by Isensee-Verlag, Oldenburg, and is available in bookstores everywhere or directly at Isensee.
 Price: 28 euros.
 ISBN: 978-3-7308-2022-3